appscode/blog/content/post/kubedb-v2024.02.14/index.md

     -f  /path/to/the/overwrite.yaml
     ```

-## Bug fix and improvements
-* We have fixed a bug in VersionUpdate OpsRequest for Postgres, which was causing issues on updating major versions.
-* The archiver feature has been Improved.
-Restructured the wal directory.
-* **Breaking changes**: We have made the volumeExpansion mode required. `ops.volumeExpansion.mode` is not being defaulted now.
-Similar changes are also done for `<scaler>.spec.storage.<node_type>`.

 ## Point in Time Recovery

 We have updated the backup directory structure for point-in-time recovery, providing a more organized layout.
 These changes are applicable to all of our archiver supported databases.
 More specifically : `MongoDB`, `MySQL` & `Postgres`.
 Going forward, the directories will follow the following standardized structure: